lw292/rimpact/README.md

   * For BibTeX format, choose "BibTeX Export" (See section below on "Using the BibTeX format");
   * If the style you need is not available in the dropdown, find it using "Select Another Style".
 7. Click "Save".
 8. Move the exported file to your application's "public/data" directory.
+Rename it if you wish.

 #### From RefWorks